How Can We

 We provide affordable care with a team of doctors and nurse practitioners experienced in managing a range of conditions.
 Our practitioners recommend treatment options they believe may best support each patient’s health needs.

-An initial consultation is $59, a one month review is $79, and subsequent follow up consultations are $99.
+An initial consultation is $99, and subsequent follow up consultations are $75.
 We recommend you have a review appointment with the practitioner after one month to ensure you have the correct medication for your condition.
 After that, patients typically see their prescriber for a follow up once every 6 months to ensure they receive an updated prescription if required before they expire.

-Payment is required at the time of booking, either online or over the phone, to confirm your consultation..
+Payment is required at the time of booking to confirm your consultation..

 We’re always looking for compassionate, qualified doctors to join our growing telehealth team.
 If you’re interested in working with us, please send your resume and a brief expression of interest to info@telehealthapp.com.au.
 Our team will review your application and get in touch if your profile aligns with our current opportunities.